Vedant-Dinkar/Shotun/README_SHOTUN.txt

 It has two versions:
 1. CLI - Give a long link as input and get a short URL as output.
 2. Tap(Tkinter) Application - It consists of a button that automatically reads your clipboard and also, automatically copies the shorter URL to your clipboard.
+Try not to control the computer while the program is running.